MEET RESPONSIBLY SOURCED GEMS: AQUAMARINE, TOURMALINE, AND ZIRCON

 HERE ARE THINGS TO KNOW ABOUT AQUAMARINE AND HER GORGEOUS DOPPELGANGERS

-Aquamarine can exhibit a range of blue hues and is actually a “cousin” of emerald - both are varieties of the beryl family.
+Aquamarine can exhibit a range of blue hues and is a “cousin” of emerald - both are varieties of the beryl family.

-The most plentiful specimens have a pale blue or slightly greenish-blue, but the most valuable are those with an intense, deeply saturated blue or slightly greenish-blue.
+The most plentiful specimens have a pale blue or slightly greenish-blue, but the most valuable are those with an intense, deeply saturated blue or greenish-blue.
 Santa Maria aquamarine from Minas Gerais, Brazil is the most prized for its pure, deep color.

 Zircon is an incredible natural gem that is less widely known - and celebrated by those who do!
-Unfortunately, it has a similar name as the lab-created diamond imitation cubic zirconia.

 What collectors love about zircon is a luster and fire comparable to diamonds and another distinctive quality: birefringence, a fuzzy or double vision effect.
 Zircon’s hues can be colorless, yellow-golden, red, brown, green, and (most valuable) blue!